 - Right click a partition with adjacent Unallocated space on either side, drag the middle of this partition in the pop-up window, then you can move partition and Unallocated space.

-If you still don't understand how to partition SSD and hard drive in Windows 11 computer, follow the steps in the videos below:
+If you still don't understand how to partition SSD/HDD in Windows 11 computer, follow the steps in the videos below:

 - How to move Unallocated space and merge to nonadjacent partition

 - How to move and extend EFI/Recovery partition